jcnolan9/ReadmeGenerator/test-README.md

 ## Usage Instructions
-    input the content you want to fill in the readme when the questions are asked
+    Type in the content you want to fill the readme when prompted

 ## Licence
     This project is covered under the MIT.
 More information about this license can be found at https://opensource.org/licenses/MIT